MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

         --out-dir 03_ASSEMBLY
 ```

-Submit the joc to the queue.
+Submit the job to the queue.

 ```bash
 sbatch scripts/YOUR_SCRIPT_NAME
 ```

+Using the commands from above, you can check if your job is already running.

 ## QC and trimming for Illumina reads